jfindley/testfs/Readme.md

 To use this in your projects, create a Filesystem variable, and use either NewOSFS or NewTestFS to use either the normal on-disk filesystem or the in-memory TestFS filesystem.
+NewTestFs takes two parameters, the root UID and GID.
+To use the current user, there's a helper function: NewLocalTestFS.

 # Stability